DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 tkxuxun03da7y2bozka50mpxi *  swarm00   Ready   Active        Leader
 ```

-To add other nodes to the cluster, we need for a token from the swarm master
+To add other nodes to the cluster, as worker nodes, we need for a token from the swarm manager

 ```
 [root@swarm00 ~]# docker swarm join-token worker